kubernetes/community/contributors/design-proposals/local-storage-overview.md

  This partition holds the kubelet’s root directory (`/var/lib/kubelet` by default) and `/var/log` directory.
 This partition may be shared between user pods, OS and Kubernetes system daemons.
 This partition can be consumed by pods via EmptyDir volumes, container logs, image layers and container writable layers.
 Kubelet will manage shared access and isolation of this partition.
 This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IOPS for example) from this partition.

 ### Runtime
 This is an optional partition which runtimes can use for overlay filesystems.
 Kubelet will attempt to identify and provide shared access along with isolation to this partition.
+Container image layers and writable later is stored here.
+If the runtime partition exists, `root` parition will not hold any image layer or writable layers.

 ## Secondary Partitions
 All other partitions are exposed as local persistent volumes.
 Each local volume uses an entire partition.
 The PV interface allows for varying storage configurations to be supported, while hiding specific configuration details to the pod.
 All the local PVs can be queried and viewed from a cluster level using the existing PV object.
 Applications can continue to use their existing PVC specifications with minimal changes to request local storage.